zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

-   (or for the connect points themselves) among all enabled entries in the `rpc.listen` table in `arti.toml`, and tries to bind to each, treating all errors as fatal.
+   (or for the connect points themselves) among all enabled entries in the `rpc.listen` table in `arti.toml`, and tries to bind to each.
+   A nonexistent directory in `rpc.listen` is treated as if it were present but empty.
+   All other errors are treated as fatal.
    (It does not attempt to load or validate connect files whose entries are disabled.)
 3. If an error did not occur,